savchenkoyana/Nbody/2. Reproduce JGB/README.md

 ![](../images/lagrange_radii.png)

+Note that half-mass radius for Plummer with size 10 pc [should be](https://en.wikipedia.org/wiki/Plummer_model) approximately 13 pc.

 # Test pipeline

 To test your pipeline, you may evolve a cluster in its own gravitational field (without any potentials).
 The final density after the evolution should look like the initial density.
 This indicates that your model is truly self-consistent.